-A Directed Donor Account is for men who are storing semen to be used with a woman who is not their spouse or intimate partner.
+A Directed Donor Account is for individuals who are storing semen to be used with a woman who is not their spouse or intimate partner.
 This account has extensive FDA required testing and screening as well as a six month vial quarantine.
 The cost to set-up this account is between $1450 and $2500 (price varies based on optional tests and number of return visits).
 Preliminary paperwork and documents are required prior to initial visit.

 As long as freezing conditions remain at a constant, very low, temperature, sperm can survive the freezing process indefinitely.
 Those sperm that die do so within the first 48 hours of freezing, and the attrition rate thereafter is minimal.
 Frozen semen can be stored for as long as 50 years without additional sperm deterioration beyond that caused by the original freezing process.